breuner/elbencho/README.md

 * Live statistics show how the system behaves under load
 * Multi-threaded and async I/O support through libaio
 * Results by first and by last finished thread
-* CSV file output to easily create graphs in spreadsheet applications
+* CSV file output to easily create graphs in spreadsheet apps or via elbencho-chart tool
 * Data integrity verification option

 ## Usage